The Host (2006 film): Critical response

 The Host garnered widespread critical praise.
-(Note: Attributed to multiple references:) Moreover, several publications listed it among the top films of 2006 or 2007.
+(Note: Attributed to multiple references:) Metacritic, which uses a weighted average, assigned the a score of 85 out of 100, based on 35 critics, indicating "universal acclaim".
+Moreover, several publications listed it among the top films of 2006 or 2007.
 (Note: Attributed to multiple references:) In IndieWires 2007 critics poll, it placed 17th on their Best Film list based on 19 mentions; Bong also tied for 16th on the Best Director list.

 South Korean journalists believed the film demonstrated Bong's expertise, and generally lauded the blend of comedy and horror.
 Meanwhile, the American press mostly praised the film's recreational appeal, originality, and political satire.
 Manohla Dargis considered it the greatest film shown at the 2006 Cannes Film Festival.
 She wrote in The New York Times: "The Host is a loopy, feverishly imaginative genre hybrid about the demons that haunt us from without and within."
 The Tokyo Shimbun spoke positively of how the film has a "different taste" from American horror movies.
 The Asahi Shimbun lauded the "eventful" script, "light tone", special effects, themes, suspense, and humor.
 Dana Stevens described it as a "flawless monster movie".
 Some reviewers were, however, more critical; Kim Soyoung dismissed the latter half of the film as "nihilistic" while Lee Hyun-kyung felt the "allegory was one-dimensional and the banter was often over the top".